mneyrane/Quantik-solver/README.md

 ### Building the solver

-The Quantik solver is implemented as a simple-to-use terminal program.
-To build and run it, simply clone the repository and run `make quantik_solver` from the repository root.
+To build and run the Quantik solver, simply clone the repository and run `make quantik_solver` from the repository root.
 This creates the executable `quantik_solver`, which should be run together with `opening book *Note that to be able to run the solver, the executable must reside in the same directory as* `opening_book.bin`.

-### Installing the Python bindings
+### Building the opening book

-To independently create the opening book, we implemented Python bindings for the Quantik and minimax search implementations.
+To independently create the opening book, we implemented Python 3 bindings for the Quantik and minimax search implementations.
 We recommend installing the bindings in a virtual environment, as described below.

+Building the bindings requires `setuptools`, `Cython` and `wheel`.
+To run the opening book creation itself additionally requires `sympy` and `networkx`.
+These are listed as dependencies in `pyproject.toml` and will be installed within the virtual environment.

 In the repository root, create the virtual environment like so:
 ```